VictorLoucii/ExpoProjects/CaliWeather/README.md

 <img alt="Platform - Expo" src="https://img.shields.io/badge/platform-Expo-808080.svg?style=flat-square">

-WeatherWise is a sleek, modern, and intuitive weather forecast application built with React Native and Expo.
+CaliWeather is a sleek, modern, and intuitive weather forecast application built with React Native and Expo.
 It provides real-time weather data, a 7-day forecast, and a dynamic, location-aware user experience.
 The app features a beautiful, blurred-glassmorphism interface that changes to reflect the current weather conditions.

 ✨ Features